hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Request API/Player/ListMessageRequest.md

----
-src: /API Documentation/Request API/Player/ListMessageRequest.md
----

 # ListMessageRequest

-Returns the list of the current players messages / notifications.
+Returns the list of the current player's messages / notifications.

-The list only contains un-dismissed messages, to dismiss a message see DismissMessageRequest Read the section on Messages to the the complete list of messages and their meaning.
+The list only contains un-dismissed messages, to dismiss a message see DismissMessageRequest Read the section on Messages to see the complete list of messages and their meaning.

 <a href="https://api.gamesparks.net/#listmessagerequest" target="_gsapi">View interactive version here</a>